Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions: Method

-This provides an approximate decomposition of the model prediction \(s\!=\!f(\mathbf{a}, \mathbf{b})\) into additive contributions of feature-pair interactions between the two inputs.
+Intuitively, this provides an approximate decomposition of the model prediction \(s\!=\!f(\mathbf{a}, \mathbf{b})\) into additive contributions of feature-pair interactions between the two inputs.
+Throughout this paper, we evaluate the attribution matrix \(\mathbf{A}\).

-\paragraph{Inter-modal attributions.} In the derivation above, we treat image and text representations as vectors.
+\paragraph{Interaction attributions in transformer models.} In the derivation above, we treat image and text representations as vectors.
 In transformer-based encoders, text inputs are represented as \(S \!\times\!
-D_b\) dimensional tensors, where \(S\) is the length of the token sequence.
+D_g\) dimensional tensors, where \(S\) is the length of the token sequence.
 Image representations are of shape \(H \!\times\!
 W \!\times\!
-D_a\), with \(H\) and \(W\) being height and width of the image representation; in vision-transformers both equal the number of patches \(P\). \(D_a\) and \(D_b\) are the encoders' embedding dimensionalities.
+D_h\), with \(H\) and \(W\) being height and width of the image representation; in vision-transformers both equal the number of patches \(P\). \(D_g\) and \(D_h\) are the encoders' embedding dimensionalities.
 Our pair-wise image-text interaction attributions thus have the dimensions \(H \!\times\!
 W \!\times\!
-D_b \!\times\!
+D_h \!\times\!
 S \!\times\!
-D_a\), which quickly becomes intractably large.
+D_g\), which quickly becomes intractably large.
 Fortunately, the sum over dimensions in Equation \ref{eq:appr_attr} enables the additive combination of attributions in \(\mathbf{A}\).
-We sum over the embedding dimensions of both encoders \(D_a\) and \(D_b\) and obtain a \(H \!\times\!
+We sum over the embedding dimensions of both encoders \(D_g\) and \(D_h\) and obtain an \(H \!\times\!
 W \!\times\!
-S\) dimensional attribution tensor, which estimates for \textit{each pair of a text token and an image patch} how much their combination contributes to the overall prediction.
+S\) dimensional attribution tensor, which estimates for \textit{each pair of a text token and an image patch} how much their interaction contributes to the overall prediction.
 These attributions are still three-dimensional and thus not straightforward to visualize.
 However, again we can use their additivity, slice the 3d attribution tensor along text or image dimensions and project onto the remaining dimensions by summation.
 This projection is demonstrated in Figure \ref{fig:fist_vs_second_order} schematically and with examples, both for a selection over a token range in the caption (top) and a selection over a bounding-box in the image (bottom).
-Importantly, all three examples per caption-image pair come from the same 3d attribution tensor.
+Albeit \gls{clip} models are typically trained to match images against captions, we can also compute intra-modal attributions for image-image or text-text pairs by applying the same encoder to both inputs.
+Appendix \ref{apx:intra-modal} discusses this in more detail.
+Figure \ref{fig:intra-modal} shows two examples.